-Whatever You Eat, Your Baby Can Too
+4. Whatever You eat, Your Baby can Too

-Whatever you eat, your baby can too: This is a perfect way to introduce your baby to foods everyone eats.
+This is a perfect way to introduce your baby to foods everyone eats.
 By the first year of life, your baby can eat everything your family is eating.

-You'll Know What's Going Into Your Baby's Tummy
+5. You'll Know What's Going Into Your Baby's Tummy

-You'll know what's going into your baby's tummy.
 Many baby food products can have a whole lot of preservatives and added sugars.

 When making baby food at home, you will be in control of what kinds of fruits and veggies are going into the meal.
 You can sneak in as much spinach or any other green veggies children usually wouldn't want to eat.
 Heck, you can even go entirely organic if that pleases you.

-Many baby food makers come with a bottle warmer.
+Many best baby food makers come with a bottle warmer.
 I wish I had one these when my son was a newborn.

 I admit that I only watched for our baby couple of times without his mother being around.
 But I struggled with heating his bottles by sitting them in warm water.

 I always noticed that he was hungry only when he started to cry.
 After that, it took too long to heat the milk.
 Then I'd discover that the milk had become too hot and had to wait again for it to cool down.
 A bottle warmer would have made my life a lot easier.